ocaml-multicore/saturn/README.md

 ## Usage

-lockfree cam be installed from `opam`: `opam install lockfree`.
+lockfree can be installed from `opam`: `opam install lockfree`.
 Sample usage of `Ws_deque` is illustrated below.

 ```ocaml